Russian PM plays down talk of gas wars, warns Ukraine on EU

 Russia fears Ukraine could be moving out of its sphere of influence and it will stymie President Vladimir Putin’s dream of a Moscow-led customs union to replace, at least in part, ties broken with the collapse of the Soviet Union in 1991.

-Russia has put pressure on its neighbor, by tightening customs rules and banning some imports.
+Russia has put pressure on its neighbour, by tightening customs rules and banning some imports.

 Medvedev said it was simple choice between forming a trade pact with the 28-nation bloc or the customs union with Russia and two other former Soviet republics, Belarus and Kazakhstan.